-Massachusetts Bay Transportation Authority (MBTA, Aa2 stable) is well positioned to weather this difficult environment for mass transit credits.
-MBTA's pledged sales tax revenues cannot decline because of a statutory revenue floor (see Exhibit 1).
-This credit feature, a strength in regular times, is particularly powerful during economic declines as the state is all but certain to see sharp declines to sales tax collections.
-It positions MBTA to weather the coronavirus-related economic shutdown better than other special tax mass transits.
+Massachusetts Bay Transportation Authority (MBTA, senior sales tax rated Aa2 stable) is well positioned to weather this continued difficult environment for mass transit credits as the coronavirus pandemic wears on.
+MBTA's pledged sales tax revenue cannot decline because of a statutory revenue floor, the Base Revenue Amount (BRA, see Exhibit 1).
+This credit feature, a strength in regular times, is particularly powerful during economic declines, as experienced acutely in the spring of 2020 amid the state's efforts to curb the spread of the coronavirus.

 Nonetheless, as an enterprise, MBTA is reliant on fares: they are nearly one-third of its overall revenue.
-MBTA ridership has declined dramatically as social distancing regulations continue, but the authority has two key tools to manage through this difficult scenario: 1) healthy liquidity bolstered by a nearly \$1 billion aid package from the federal government; and 2) continued strong financial and operational support from the Commonwealth of Massachusetts (Aa1 stable).
-New long-term bonds will free up capacity in the authority's commercial paper program while still maintaining healthy coverage of 2.5 times across both sales tax liens.
+As with nearly every other mass transit enterprise, MBTA's ridership has declined dramatically as social distancing regulations continue and much of the labor force continues to work at home, but the authority has two key tools to manage through this difficult scenario: 1) healthy liquidity bolstered by over \$1 billion in aid from the federal government expected to increase with the latest stimulus bill; and 2) continued strong financial and operational support from the Commonwealth of Massachusetts (Aa1 stable).
+New long-term bonds will free up capacity in the authority's commercial paper program while still maintaining healthy annual coverage of 2.9 times across both sales tax liens.